Akshaya-varma/24075A0510_B/README.md

 The project is divided into two main parts: the backend and the frontend.

 ### Backend
-- **src/controllers/eventsController.ts**: Handles CRUD operations for event data.
+- **src/controllers/eventsController.js**: Handles CRUD operations for event data.
-- **src/models/event.ts**: Defines the Mongoose model for event data.
+- **src/models/event.js**: Defines the Mongoose model for event data.
-- **src/routes/events.ts**: Sets up API routes for event-related operations.
+- **src/routes/events.js**: Sets up API routes for event-related operations.
-- **src/server.ts**: Entry point for the backend application, initializes the server and connects to MongoDB.
+- **src/server.js**: Entry point for the backend application, initializes the server and connects to MongoDB.
 - **package.json**: Lists backend dependencies and scripts.
-- **tsconfig.json**: TypeScript configuration for the backend.
 - **README.md**: Documentation for the backend.

 ### Frontend
 - **public/index.html**: Main HTML file serving the React application.
-- **src/components/Canvas.tsx**: Renders the canvas and handles mouse events.
+- **src/components/Canvas.jsx**: Renders the canvas and handles mouse events.
-- **src/services/api.ts**: Functions for making API calls to the backend.
+- **src/services/api.js**: Functions for making API calls to the backend.
-- **src/App.tsx**: Main application component.
+- **src/App.jsx**: Main application component.
-- **src/index.tsx**: Entry point for the React application.
+- **src/index.jsx**: Entry point for the React application.
 - **package.json**: Lists frontend dependencies and scripts.
-- **tsconfig.json**: TypeScript configuration for the frontend.
 - **README.md**: Documentation for the frontend.

 ## Setup Instructions